Paradigm4/streaming/README.md

 ### SciDB EE

 When using the SciDB Enterprise Edition in `password` mode, the user must be at least in the `operator` role in order to run a stream command.
 However, a list of approved commands can be created in the file `/opt/scidb/VV.VV/stream_allowed`.
-The commands in that file are runnable by any user.
-This is in addition to all array read/write permissions that apply just like they do in all other operators.
+The commands in that file are allowed for any user.
+This is in addition to all array read and write permissions that apply just like they do in all other operators.
 Example:

 ```bash
 $ cat /tmp/foo.sh